Cross and Passion College (Kilcullen): History

-Sister Celia Mary was appointed Headmistress in the 1940s, and the novices were transferred to Dublin in 1953.
-Extra dormitories, as well as Home Economics and Sewing Rooms were added.
-The playing fields were extended.
-The 1960s saw the development of a new convent kitchen and a boarders’ refectory.
-1967 brought the Free Education Scheme and increased numbers of students.
+Free education

+The Irish Free Education Scheme was established in 1967 and this brought increased numbers of students.
 Prefabricated classrooms were added in 1971 to provide adequate classroom space.
 The College moved to a ‘five day week’ at that point with the consequential challenge of the provision of extra-curricular activities.
 Sr. Joan was appointed Principal in 1977 and the first lay Vice-Principal, Mr. John Kinane was also appointed at that time.
 Negotiations began about the school becoming a Co-educational Voluntary Secondary School and these culminated in 1986 when Cross and Passion College welcomed its first boys in September of that year, with consequential growth in the student population.
-This growth also brought developments in the school's curriculum and a permanent extension to the school building.

-The beginning of a Parents’ Committee commenced, and it was formed during the 1981-82 school year.
 The first lay principal, Mr Paul Tyrrell, was appointed in 1996.

+21st century

-Later, in 2004, Sr Máire O’Sullivan, the last teaching Sister in the college, left the school to pursue further study; she was later appointed Provincial Leader of the Cross and Passion Congregation.
-Sr Carmel Miley continued to serve on the administrative staff of the College, before joining the public service in 2002.
-Sr Carmel rejoined the staff in 2012, and worked as Chaplain and the ‘invisible presence’ of the Cross and Passion Sisters.
-Mr Kinane.
-The first lay Deputy Principal, retired in 2005 and was succeeded by Mr Noel Clare.
+In 2004, Sr Máire O'Sullivan, the last teaching Sister in the college, left the school to pursue further study; she was later appointed Provincial Leader of the Cross and Passion Congregation.
+Sr Carmel Miley continued to serve on the administrative staff of the college, before joining the public service in 2002.
+Sr Carmel rejoined the staff in 2012, and worked as chaplain and the 'invisible presence' of the Cross and Passion Sisters.

-2009 saw the formation of the ‘Le Chéile Schools Trust’, bringing together schools of a similar tradition committed to serving and supporting Catholic Post Primary Education.
-The trust is composed of 14 Religious Congregations.
-Its remit is to promote Catholic Education as an option within the Irish Education System and to develop the schools of the Congregations in the service of their local communities, the State and the Church.
+2009 saw the formation of the Le Chéile Schools Trust, bringing together schools of a similar tradition committed to serving and supporting Catholic Post Primary Education.

+As of 2024, the principal was Joe Leonard.
+The school has over 800 students and offers Junior Cycle and a compulsory Transition Year, as well as three Leaving Certs (LCE, LCA and LCVP).